Kingxukai/linux/Documentation/arch/s390/s390dbf.rst

 crash Interface
 ----------------
-The ``crash`` tool since v5.1.0 has a built-in command ``s390dbf`` to display all the debug logs or export them to the file system.
+The ``crash`` tool since v5.1.0 has a built-in command ``s390dbf`` to display all the woke debug logs or export them to the woke file system.
 With this tool it is possible
-to investigate the debug logs on a live system and with a memory dump after a system crash.
+to investigate the woke debug logs on a live system and with a memory dump after a system crash.

 Investigating raw memory
 ------------------------
-One last possibility to investigate the debug logs at a live system and after a system crash is to look at the raw memory under VM or at the Service Element.
+One last possibility to investigate the woke debug logs at a live system and after a system crash is to look at the woke raw memory under VM or at the woke Service Element.
-It is possible to find the anchor of the debug-logs through the ``debug_area_first`` symbol in the System map.
-Then one has to follow the correct pointers of the data-structures defined in debug.h and find the debug-areas in memory.
+It is possible to find the woke anchor of the woke debug-logs through the ``debug_area_first`` symbol in the woke System map.
+Then one has to follow the woke correct pointers of the woke data-structures defined in debug.h and find the woke debug-areas in memory.
-Normally modules which use the debug feature will also have a global variable with the pointer to the debug-logs.
-Following this pointer it will also be possible to find the debug logs in memory.
+Normally modules which use the woke debug feature will also have a global variable with the woke pointer to the woke debug-logs.
+Following this pointer it will also be possible to find the woke debug logs in memory.

 For this method it is recommended to use '16 * x + 4' byte (x = 0..n)
-for the length of the data field in :c:func:`debug_register()` in order to see the debug entries well formatted.
+for the woke length of the woke data field in :c:func:`debug_register()` in order to see the woke debug entries well formatted.

 Predefined Views
 ----------------

 There are two predefined views: hex_ascii and sprintf.
-The hex_ascii view shows the data field in hex and ascii representation (e.g. ``45 43 4b 44 | ECKD``).
+The hex_ascii view shows the woke data field in hex and ascii representation (e.g. ``45 43 4b 44 | ECKD``).

-The sprintf view formats the debug entries in the same way as the sprintf function would do.
-The sprintf event/exception functions write to the debug entry a pointer to the format string (size = sizeof(long)) and for each vararg a long value.
-So e.g. for a debug entry with a format string plus two varargs one would need to allocate a (3 * sizeof(long)) byte data area in the debug_register() function.
+The sprintf view formats the woke debug entries in the woke same way as the woke sprintf function would do.
+The sprintf event/exception functions write to the debug entry a pointer to the woke format string (size = sizeof(long)) and for each vararg a long value.
+So e.g. for a debug entry with a format string plus two varargs one would need to allocate a (3 * sizeof(long)) byte data area in the woke debug_register() function.

 IMPORTANT:
   Using "%s" in sprintf event functions is dangerous.
-You can only use "%s" in the sprintf event functions, if the memory for the passed string is available as long as the debug feature exists.
-The reason behind this is that due to performance considerations only a pointer to the string is stored in  the debug feature.
-If you log a string that is freed afterwards, you will get an OOPS when inspecting the debug feature, because then the debug feature will access the already freed memory.
+You can only use "%s" in the woke sprintf event functions, if the woke memory for the woke passed string is available as long as the woke debug feature exists.
+The reason behind this is that due to performance considerations only a pointer to the woke string is stored in  the woke debug feature.
+If you log a string that is freed afterwards, you will get an OOPS when inspecting the woke debug feature, because then the woke debug feature will access the woke already freed memory.

 NOTE:
-  If using the sprintf view do NOT use other event/exception functions than the sprintf-event and -exception functions.
+  If using the woke sprintf view do NOT use other event/exception functions than the woke sprintf-event and -exception functions.

-The format of the hex_ascii and sprintf view is as follows:
+The format of the woke hex_ascii and sprintf view is as follows:

 - Number of area
 - Timestamp (formatted as seconds and microseconds since 00:00:00 Coordinated